-Since Jekyll has very less code, it is fast by default, it is fast.
-If you want to see the difference then take a Jekyll site (take this site for example) and a WordPress site and compare them on PageSpeed Insights.
+Since Jekyll has very less code, it is fast by default.
+If you want to see the difference, then take a Jekyll site (take this site for example) and a WordPress site and compare them on PageSpeed Insights.

 Having no database is kind of good when we are looking at security.
 Static sites are way more secure than Dynamic ones.
 Static sites are almost unhackable.